 - Family medicine residency program – The least competitive specialty where a big portion of the international medical graduates will be granted their residency match in the U.S.is the Family medicine residency program.
 It is a discipline encircling the study and practice of health promotion, disease prevention, diagnosis care and treatment of human beings ranging from infancy to old age, in health and all stages of illness.
 This residency training includes rotations in internal medicine, pediatrics, obstetrics-gynecology, psychiatry, and geriatrics.
 The specialty focuses on treating the whole person, acknowledging the effects of all outside influences through all stages of life.

 - Surgery residency program – The Surgery Residency Program leads to eligibility for certification by the American Board of Surgery.
 In this program, broad exposure to the components of general surgery and to the surgical subspecialties is gained through rotations at various surgical hospitals and centers.
 The primary goal of the program is to produce superior clinical and academic surgeons who are trained in all facets of modern general surgery.
 Specifically, this training includes intensive exposure to surgery of the gastrointestinal tract, breast, head and neck, vascular system, endocrine system, trauma, cardiothoracic, pediatric surgery, transplant surgery, and surgical nutrition.
 Surgical residents are expected to be afforded a rich operative experience due to the volume and variety of surgical diseases throughout the U.S. hospital systems.
-Residents in this program are expected to perform an average of 100 cases during the first year and average of 1200 cases over five years.
+Residents in this program are expected to perform an average of 100 cases during the first year and an average of 1200 cases over five years.